-In this paper, we have studied the problem of state estimation in an array of AFMs based on a two-scale model.
 The measurement of displacements is done by an interferometric readout method.
-Positive quantization results related to the algorithm of interferometry have been reported, they allow to consider its FPGA implementation in view of real-time measurements.
+Positive quantization results related to the algorithm of interferometry have been reported, they allow to consider its FPGA implementation in view of realtime measurements.
 The full solution of the state estimation in the base has been provided for static operating regime.
-For dynamic operating regime, we have stated the mathematical framework of functional calculus dedicated to semi-decentralized computation of the solution of a robust $H{\infty}$ filtering problem and shown encouraging preliminary results.
-Finally, an application of our toolbox of robust optimization has been madeto illustrate the functionality it provides to a designer to achieve design objectives satisfying design requirements.
+For dynamic operating regime, we have stated the mathematical framework of functional calculus dedicated to semidecentralized computation of the solution of a robust H{∞} filtering problem and shown encouraging preliminary results.
+Finally, an application of our toolbox of robust optimization made to illustrate the functionality it provides to a designer to achieve design objectives satisfying design requirements.